janvda/balena-python-evdev2mqtt/README.md

-# Balena "pythong-evdev2mqtt" Application
+# Balena "python-evdev2mqtt" Application

-This is a [Balena](https://www.balena.io/) application consisting of 3 docker containers "`python-evdev2mqtt`" which ....
+This is a [Balena](https://www.balena.io/) application consisting of 3 docker containers.

+1. `python-evdev2mqtt`: TBD
+1. `mqtt` : TBD
+1. `node-red`: TBD

 ## Rationale for this Application